RafyWP/litcode-apps/README.md

 # Prefixed with NEXT_PUBLIC_ to be accessible on the client-side (browser).
 # Used to build the authorization URL.
 NEXT_PUBLIC_TIKTOK_APP_ID="YOUR_TIKTOK_APP_ID"

+# Use http://localhost:9002/tiktok-video-anchor for local development.
+# For production, use your live Firebase URL.
 NEXT_PUBLIC_TIKTOK_REDIRECT_URI="http://localhost:9002/tiktok-video-anchor"

 # URL for the embedded YouTube video on the homepage.